 Refinishing a scuffed, scratched, or faded hardwood floor is a great, affordable way to refresh a room and restore a floor’s luster.
 The difficulty in refinishing a floor can range from as simple as applying a new coat of finish to sanding, staining, and finishing the entire floor.

-Refinishing a floor usually costs about $3 to $5 per square foot.
+The cost to refinish a floor usually costs $1,000 – $2,500, and the price ranges from $3 to $5 per square foot.
 Compared to the price of a new hardwood floor, this is a bargain.
 Let’s examine some factors that impact the cost of refinishing a hardwood floor:

 Extent of Hardwood Damage